Generalizing Lusztig's total positivity: Background and preliminaries

-Note that in general the root spaces~$\mathfrak{g}_\alpha$ are not necessarily $1$-di\-men\-sional.
-In fact they are all $1$-dimensional if and only if $\mathfrak{g}$~is the Lie algebra of a split real form.
+In general the root spaces~$\mathfrak{g}_\alpha$ are not necessarily $1$-di\-men\-sional.
+In fact they are all $1$-di\-men\-sional if and only if $\mathfrak{g}$~is the Lie algebra of a split real form.
+However the root spaces~$\mathfrak{g}_\alpha$ are $1$-di\-men\-sional when $\alpha$~is a long root.